wjkennedy/SCRUMASTER/README.md

-# Jira Sprint Manager
+# SCRUMASTER!: The Jira Sprint Manager

-Jira Sprint Manager is a fun and educational game designed to simulate managing a sprint in Jira.
+SCRUMASTER! is a fun and educational game designed to simulate managing a sprint in Jira.
 The objective is to manage your sprint backlog, catch tasks, avoid bugs, and complete sprints successfully.

 ## Game Overview